antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

-3. Below the color settings bop you can also use the standard plot module which is static.
-In figure  plot Use  the track histology to generate a new t-SNE plot in the 'Adjustable settings' menu.
+3. Below the color settings bo you can also use the standard plot module which is static.
+Use  the track histology_subtype1 to generate a new t-SNE plot in the 'Adjustable settings' menu.
 It appears that the subgroup which stood out by the color gradient consists mostly of (adeno)carcinomas.
 Another gene which emphasizes the observation in the previous example is the NR3C1 gene showing an inverse gradient pattern for this subgroup.
-In this picture below, we also adapted the setting *Color scheme* to 'rainbow_1' in the 'Adjustable settings' box.
+In this picture below, we also adapted the setting *Color scheme* to 'Fireworks' in the 'Adjustable settings' box.

   ![](_static/images/Samplemaps/Tsne_cellbroad_colorbygeneNR3C1v1.png "Figure 5: Select  A probeset")